jacobMedisoft/2024-medisoft-junior-ste-technical-test/ReadMe.md

 In the LibraryManagerConsoleTests project there is a class called `LibraryManagerTests.cs`.
 This class contains a number of tests that are currently failing.
 Your tasks are to:

-1. Update the failing tests so that they pass
+1. Update the failing tests so that they pass.
+You should not need to change the implementation of the system to make the tests pass.
+Tests 4 and 5 may be more complex to resolve, do not worry about having an exact correct solution, we are more interested in how you approach the problem.
 2. Update test case 2 to be structured in the same Arrange/Act/Assert format as the other test cases
 3. Add an appropriate description for test case 3 to describe what the test is doing